Why Is Chemical Safety Important

 Know what you are working with and how to protect yourself and others

 Chemicals improve quality of life, but can also harm & kill!
-Therefore, we should know the hazards of chemicals and appropriate precautions to take to work safely and avoid injury.
+Therefore, we should know the hazards of chemicals and the appropriate precautions to take to work safely and avoid injury.

 Why Is Chemical Safety Important?